shchauh/dapr-workshop/README.md

 Dapr can be run either in self-hosted or Kubernetes modes.
 Running dapr runtime in self-hosted mode enables you to develop dapr applications in your local development environment and then deploy and run them in other supported environments.
 For example, you can develop Dapr applications in self-hosted mode and then deploy them to any Kubernetes cluster.

 For more information check [Dapr overview](https://github.com/dapr/docs/tree/master/overview)

-## What you will learn during this workshop
-- Learn about Dapr
-- Setup a development environment for using Dapr (self-hosted mode)
-- Implement different scenarios like state management, service to service invocation, pub-sub, distributed tracing.

 ## Workshop Structure